Truck takes out power pole, drives away from scene in Grand Bay

-A truck veered off Gaston Loop Rd. in Grand Bay barreled through a power pole, knocked it out of the ground before it skid to a stop just outside Williams front door.
+A truck veered off Gaston Loop Road in Grand Bay and barreled through a power pole, knocking it out of the ground before skidding to a stop just outside Williams front door.

 Williams said, "If it wouldn't have been for that pole, he would have definitely plowed right into my house and I know my dogs were kind of panicking when they heard the big, the crash."